-When is the last time that you’ve had to manually calculate your organization’s payroll?
-Or had to manage employee time cards?
+When is the last time you had to manually calculate your organization’s payroll?
+Or manage employee time cards?
 It’s probably been a while, thanks to HR automation tools.
-These products have empowered HR professionals to spend less time on the tactical details of their jobs and to concentrate on more strategic elements.
-A new survey from CareerBuilder shows that 72 percent of employers expect that some roles within talent acquisition and human capital management will become completely automated within the next 10 years.
+These products have empowered HR professionals to spend less time on the tactical details of their jobs and concentrate more on the strategic elements.

-- Saved time and increased efficiency (93 percent): An HR manager who wastes time looking through time-log spreadsheets, files or emails might end up doing nothing else but that.
-The more the time consumed, the lesser the productivity.
+1. Save Time and Increase Efficiency.
+An HR manager who wastes time looking through time-log spreadsheets, files or emails might end up doing nothing else but that.
+The more time consumed, the lesser the productivity.
 Automating the process increases the productivity rate of the HR team and also makes the work hassle-free.

-- Improved the candidate experience (71 percent): Communicating clearly and consistently with applicants throughout the recruiting lifecycle reduces candidate frustration.
-Applicant tracking software makes it easy to communicate electronically, and candidates also feel empowered because they can log in and check their own application status.
+2. Improve the Candidate Experience.
+Communicating clearly and consistently with applicants throughout the recruiting lifecycle reduces candidate frustration.
+Applicant tracking software makes it easy to communicate electronically, and makes candidates feel empowered because they can log in and check their application status.
 Further, if applicants call HR with questions, all the relevant information is available in one place for the HR team.

-- Saved money and resources (67 percent): Automation saves time, and therefore money, leaving your business free to spend that cash on things that really matter.
+4. Save Money and Resources.
+Automation saves time, and therefore money, leaving your business free to spend that cash on things that really matter.

-- Improved the employee experience (60 percent): Every employee has different requirements.
-Some travel and have to apply for travel requests and submit expense reports.
-Others may contact the HR constantly to update their personal and professional information.
-As an organization grows there will be more and more employees that require HR assistance.
+5. Improve the Employee Experience.
+Every employee has different requirements.
+Some have to apply for travel requests and submit expense reports.
+Others may contact HR constantly to update their personal and professional information.
+As an organization grows, there will be more and more employees who require HR assistance.
 Automated HR systems let employees manage all these activities themselves.
-This way the employee is empowered and the HR burden is reduced tremendously.
+As a result, the employee is empowered, and the HR burden is reduced tremendously.